investovator/investovator-agentsimulation/README.md

 * Allows simulation of multiple markets (stocks).
 * Allows human players to interact with the simulation by placing orders (buy/ask).

+**This branch includes the version of investovator-jasa with a GUI** .

 # How to run the project..?
 ##Using maven
 Run the following commands.